jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 ```

-## Containers vs multi-user hosts
+## Multi-user hosts vs. Containers

-There are two broad categories of user environments that depend on what Spawner you choose,
+There are two broad categories of user environments that depend on what
+Spawner you choose:

+- Multi-user hosts (shared sytem)
+- Container-based

-and how you configure user environments can differ a bit depending on what you are using.
+How you configure user environments for each category can differ a bit
+depending on what Spawner you are using.

-The first category is a shared system where each user has an account and a home directory and a real system user.
+The first category is a **shared system (multi-user host)** where
+each user has a JupyterHub account and a home directory as well as being
-In this example, shared configuration and installation must be in a 'system-wide' location, such as `/etc/` or `/usr/local` or a custom prefix
+a real system user.
+In this example, shared configuration and installation
+must be in a 'system-wide' location, such as `/etc/` or `/usr/local`
-such as `/opt/conda`.
+or a custom prefix such as `/opt/conda`.

-In container-based Spawners (e.g. KubeSpawner or DockerSpawner),
+When JupyterHub uses **container-based** Spawners (e.g. KubeSpawner or
-the 'system-wide' environment is really the image you are using for users.
+DockerSpawner), the 'system-wide' environment is really the container image
+which you are using for users.

-In both cases, you want to avoid putting configuration in user home directories
+In both cases, you want to *avoid putting configuration in user home
-because users can change those,
+directories* because users can change those configuration settings.
+Also,
-and home directories typically persist once they are created,
+home directories typically persist once they are created, so they are
-so difficult for admins to update later.
+difficult for admins to update later.